ibireme/yyjson/doc/API.md

 The `flg` is reader flag.
 Pass 0 if you don't need it.
 See reader flag for details.
 The `alc` is memory allocator, pass NULL if you don't need it.
 See `memory allocator` for details.<br/>

-The function returns a new state, or NULL if `flg` is invalid or if a memory allocation error occurs.
+The function returns a new state, or NULL if memory allocation fails.

 ```c
 yyjson_incr_state *yyjson_incr_new(char *buf, size_t buf_len, yyjson_read_flag flg, const yyjson_alc *alc);